lyteword/chspurgeon-tod/volume-3/psalm-60.md

 1\."We shall do valiantly, "for God helps not remiss, or cowardly, or negligent men.

-2\.And yet, that being done, the work is *his:* "He shall tread down; "the blow and the overthrow are not to be attributed to *us,* but to *him.
+2\.
+And yet, that being done, the work is *his:* "He shall tread down; "the blow and the overthrow are not to be attributed to *us,* but to *him.
 Adam Clarke.*

 ## Hints to the Village Preacher